mavryk-network/mavryk-protocol/devtools/cloud-infrastructure/projects/nl-dal/octogram/README.md

 ## What it does

-The scenario templates assume that the Octez node binaries are provided via some Google Cloud bucket (this could be easily adapted if needed).
+The scenario templates assume that the Mavkit node binaries are provided via some Google Cloud bucket (this could be easily adapted if needed).
 Agents can be categorized into an `http_server`, a `boot_` agent, attesters (named `delegate_<i>` by default), and slots producers (called 0, 1, ... <max> for